 National Foundation Day is February 11th to commemorate the foundation of Japan as a country.
 It was officially established in 1966, aiming to celebrate the enthronement of Emperor Jinmu, the first emperor of Japan.
 After Japan was defeated in World WarⅡ, the holiday was demolished under the control of GHQ (General Headquarters of Allied Powers), but later reinstated as a national holiday.
-There is currently no special events or ceremonies to be held on the day, but the day has a significant meaning that we shouldn’t forget in its long history.
+There are currently no special events or ceremonies to be held on the day, but the day has a significant meaning that we shouldn’t forget in its long history.

 Vernal Equinox Day

 In March, we have Vernal Equinox day which was established in 1948.
 As spring gets closer, it gets warmer and the length of day becomes equivalent to night.
-It also indicates that we can enjoy more sun since the day, and it offers a great opportunity to appreciate nature and all creatures living in our surroundings.
+It also indicates that we can enjoy more sun during the day, and it offers a great opportunity to appreciate nature and all creatures living in our surroundings.
 In Japan, many people pay a visit to the graves of their ancestors and pray for them.
-The date changes depending on the calculation conducted by National Astronomical Observatory on Japan, and officially declared in February of the previous year.
+The date changes depending on the calculation conducted by the National Astronomical Observatory in Japan, and officially declared in February of the previous year.
 In contrast, we also have a special holiday called Autumnal Equinox Day in September.

-Showa Day is a birthday of Emperor Hirohito, who is also known as the Japanese emperor during the Showa period.
+Showa Day is the birthday of Emperor Hirohito, who is also known as the Japanese emperor during the Showa period.
 It is set on April 29th and a part of Golden Week, one of the longest holiday periods in Japan.
 A great number of people take advantage of it and spend their time traveling abroad or with their family.

 Constitution Memorial Day